Pandoa/BlueprintWebSocket/README.md

     UE_LOG(LogTemp, Log, TEXT("We just sent %s to the server."), *Message);
 }
 ```

+## Troubleshoting
+### `SSL error: unable to get local issuer certificate`
+This error happens because the SSL certificate is not packaged in the packaged version of your game.
+To add the certificate to the packaged version, you need to do the following:
+1. Copy the .pem certificate file to the location `<Project>/Content/Certificates/cacert.pem`.
+2. Add the certificate to the files to copy into the packaged build into `Settings` > `Packaging` > `Packaging` > `Additional Non-Assets Directories To Copy`.

 ## Support
 If you need help, have a feature request or experience troubles, please contact us at [pandores.marketplace@gmail.com](mailto:pandores.marketplace+BlueprintWebSocket@gmail.com?subject=BlueprintWebSocket%20-%20).